JezisVedToJeMojzis/Positional-Web/README.md

 # Positional-Web
-Getting information from internet based on localization
+Getting information from internet based on localization (information consist of testing web pages).